eddwebster/football_analytics/README.md

 <h4 id="papers"> :page_with_curl: Papers</h4>

 Many of the papers included in this list have been included after reading [Jan Van Haaren](https://twitter.com/janvanhaaren)'s [Soccer Analytics 2021 Review](https://janvanhaaren.be/2021/12/30/soccer-analytics-review-2021.html) and [Soccer Analytics 2020 Review](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html).
-Props to him for reading a paper a week and making his thoughts publicly available!
+All credit to him for reading a paper a week and making his reviews publicly available.

-The papers included in this list have been

 The following Shiny App from Lars Maurath is a great tool for looking up publications [[link](https://larsmaurath.shinyapps.io/soccer-analytics-library/)].